SIGPLAN/SIGPLAN.github.io/Conferences/Onward.md

 title: "Onward!"
 ---
-Symposium on New Ideas in Programming and Reflections on Software (Onward!)
-Onward! is a forum for new ideas and paradigms for every aspect of programming.
+Symposium on New Ideas in Programming and Reflections on Software (Onward!) is a forum for new ideas and paradigms for every aspect of programming.
 Welcomed are papers that propose and argue for new approaches to the creation of software as well as reflections on technology and ideas bearing on programming broadly construed.